hasiya/FHIR_Project/README.md

 org = Organization.parse_raw(json_str)  ## Creates a Organization FHIR resource object.
 ```

-## Run the dokcerized Django project and access the Django admin site
+## Run the dokcerized Django project and access the Django Admin site

 To Run The Dockerized Django project clone or download the git repository and run following docker command.

     docker-compose up

-Once the docker image is up go to [0.0.0.0:8000/admin](https://0.0.0.0:8000/admin) to access the Django admin site.
-Then
+Once the Docker image is up go to [0.0.0.0:8000](https://0.0.0.0:8000/).
+This page allows you to upload FHIR data files
+in JSON format and the process the data in to the database.
+You can go to the Django admin site
-use the following login details to log in.
+([0.0.0.0:8000/admin](https://0.0.0.0:8000/admin)) to view the processed FHIR data.
+Use the following login details to
+access the Django Admin site.

     Username - user
     Passowrd - pwd